Fast Handicap Fleet

 Not a boat for the lightweight sailor, the Phantom has a large and powerful rig.
 Newer boats have a carbon hull, mast and boom.
 Rob Paterson has been the man to beat for the last few seasons though the recent changes to the PY handicap may make it more of a challenge for him now.

 This relatively modern design is a double hander with an asymmetric spinaker.
 It's fast, it's fun and we have some very good RS200 sailors at the club.
-Mike Saul, James Ricketts and Katy Phillips are all ace RS200 helms who'd be delighted to share their views with potential 200 sailors.
+James Ricketts and Katy Phillips are both ace RS200 helms who'd be delighted to share their views with potential 200 sailors.